pvcraven/web-development-class/source/assignments/01_basic_html/basic_html.rst

 * Every page should have:

-  * HTML comment at the top with the person who is primarily responsible for the page.
-This will be the page where you are the 'navigator.'
-The driver does the typing and will not be primarily responsible for that page.
+  * An HTML comment at the top with who is primarily responsible for the page.
+    The 'driver' in pair programming does
+    the typing and will *not* be primarily responsible for that page.
     Each person should have at least three pages they are responsible for, and will be graded on.
   * Web site title and graphic.
 Put in its own ``<header>`` tag.